ggjk26/PyUTAU/README.md

     sys.exit(main())
 ```

+## Build By Yourself
+Comming soon.
+We support you push a branch or rewrite it and independent it to be a new project!

 ## OpenSource LICENSE
-NOW NOT AVAILABLE SO NO LICENSE ITO USE
+NOW NOT AVAILABLE SO NO LICENSE TO USE<br>
 CODES HERE WERE LEGACY TKINTER VERSION AND LESS ON SOME KEY FILES